 READING YOUR BILL

 Review the Inland Power guide below to understand how to read your bill.
-We have also provided a sample residential bill and a sample invoice bill to help you follow along with the guide provided.
-Click on one of the images below to enlarge.
+We have also provided a sample of single, invoice and co-gen billing, which explains each area of your bill.

 How do I calculate my bill?